 18 Jun Juneteenth: A Historical Legacy and Celebration of Freedom

 Here at the Givinga Foundation, we welcome the opportunity to commemorate important causes and highlight associated charities.
 Each day, we actively strive to highlight charities and connect people to the causes that they are truly passionate about.
 The purpose of this post is not only to share history but also to demonstrate ways in which individuals can participate and offer their support through charitable giving.
-With Juneteenth approaching this Saturday, we want to highlight charities that work to uplift, support, and celebrate Black communities and their history.
+With Juneteenth approaching, we want to highlight charities that work to uplift, support, and celebrate Black communities and their history.

 Celebrated by African-Americans since the late 19th century, Juneteenth is a holiday that commemorates the end of slavery in the United States.
 It has now been a little over one hundred and fifty years since the birth of Juneteenth, yet, the United States still continues to deal with pervasive and systemic racism.
 The summer of 2020 was characterized by the largest protests for racial justice and civil rights in a generation following the deaths of several African Americans in police custody.
 Thus, as Juneteenth approaches, we recognize that we have the responsibility to take action and drive change as individuals, corporations, and communities.
 It is also important to note that Black culture, history, and life should be celebrated each day.